mantaslv/CV/README.md

 - **Rowing**: My other passion.
 After picking it up at uni, I joined Molesey BC, one of the UK's high-performance centres training full-time 2-3 times a day and qualified to compete at some international club regattas.
 I still keep up with it recreationally because there is nothing quite like cutting some glass on the River Thames on a crisp Saturday morning!
 - **Sports**: Cycling, Running, Weightlifting, anything which allows me to push my body to its limits.
 I love using my wearable tech (WHOOP) to optimise this process - can't manage what you can't measure!
-- **Tech News**: Subscriber of New Scientist, and I try to keep up with all things science, technology, and environment.
+- **Tech News**: I am an avid subscriber of New Scientist and aim to stay up-to-date with the latest advancements in science, technology, and environmental sectors.
+This constant thirst for knowledge and the curiosity to explore how new technological advancements can shape our future is something that keeps me motivated and excited about my work in the tech industry.